Back to projects

 Where does the focus land?

-Distance in millimetres between where the model places the peak pressure and where the simulator places it.
-The clinical safety metric: 5 mm off can mean heating the wrong tissue.
+Distance in mm between where the model places the peak pressure and where the ground-truth simulator places it.

 max_pressure_error